Kyosuke Tanaka

 Recent Conferences

-Tanaka, K., DeChurch, L. A., & Contractor, N. S. Errors of Omission and Commission in Group Communication Networks [Paper presentation].
-82nd Annual Meeting of the Academy of Management, Seattle, USA, August 5-9.
+Tanaka, K., Krause, R., DeChurch, L. A., & Contractor, N. S. Errors of Omission and Commission in Communication Network Perceptions [Paper presentation].
+Sunbelt: International Social Network Analysis Conference, Edinburgh, United Kingdom, June 24-30.

-Tanaka, K., & Vega Yon, G. G. Imaginary network motifs: Structural patterns of false positives and negatives in social networks [Paper presentation].
-72th Annual Conference of the International Communication Association, Paris, France, May 26-30.
+Tanaka, K., Vega Yon, G. G., & Methot, J. M. Imaginary network motifs: Structural patterns of false positives and negatives in social networks [Paper presentation].
+Sunbelt: International Social Network Analysis Conference, Edinburgh, United Kingdom, June 24-30.

 Invited Talks